Murder of the Romanov family: Murders

 From left to right: Grand Duchesses Maria (age 17), Olga (age 20), Anastasia (age 15) and Tatiana Nikolaevna (age 19) of Russia in captivity at Tsarskoe Selo in the spring of 1917.
-This is one of the last known photographs of Nicholas II's daughters.

-While the Romanovs were having dinner on 16 July 1918, Yurovsky entered the sitting room and informed them that kitchen boy Leonid Sednev was leaving to meet his uncle, Ivan Sednev, who had returned to the city asking to see him; Ivan had already been shot by the Cheka.
+While the Romanovs were having dinner on 16 July 1918, Yurovsky entered the sitting room and informed them that Leonid Sednev, a chef's assistant, was leaving to meet his uncle, Ivan Sednev, who had returned to the city asking to see him; in fact, Ivan had already been shot by the Cheka.
 The family was very upset as Leonid was Alexei's only playmate and he was the fifth member of the imperial entourage to be taken from them, but they were assured by Yurovsky that he would be back soon.
-Alexandra did not trust Yurovsky, writing in her final diary entry just hours before her death, "whether it's true & we shall see the boy back again!".
 Leonid was kept in the Popov House that night.
 Yurovsky saw no reason to kill him and wanted him removed before the execution took place.

 Around midnight on 17 July, Yurovsky ordered the Romanovs' physician, Eugene Botkin, to awaken the sleeping family and ask them to put on their clothes, under the pretext that the family would be moved to a safe location due to impending chaos in Yekaterinburg.
 The Romanovs were then ordered into a 6x5 m semi-basement room.
 Alexandra requested a chair because she was sick, and Nicholas requested a second for Alexei.
 Yurovsky's assistant Grigory Nikulin remarked to him that the "heir wanted to die in a chair.
 Very well then, let him have one."
 The prisoners were told to wait in the cellar room while the truck that would transport them was being brought to the House.
 A few minutes later, an execution squad of secret police was brought in and Yurovsky read aloud the order given to him by the Ural Executive Committee:

 Nikolai Alexandrovich, in view of the fact that your relatives are continuing their attack on Soviet Russia, the Ural Executive Committee has decided to execute you.